goldentree1/gnome-command-menu-2/README.md

 ![Command Menu Screenshot](screenshots/examples-collage.png)

 This project is forked from [Command Menu by arunk140](https://github.com/arunk140/gnome-command-menu) and includes changes I made to keep it working in recent GNOME versions.
 It also includes a BUNCH of new features:
-- Menu editor GUI (a bit rough for now)
+- Menu editor GUI
 - Menu templates
 - Multiple menus - create as many as you like!
+- Labels
-- Change menu positions (left, center, or right)
+- Change menu position (left, center, or right)
-- Change index (for example, you could place the menu on the left or right of the activities button)
+- Change menu index (e.g., place a menu on left or right of Activities button)
-- Submenus can have icons
+- Submenu icons
 - Icons can be loaded from a filepath
 ---